 The patient's prior experience with THC, expectations and attitudes towards the regimen, and the environment in which the medicine is taken affect the patient's response.
-The acute pharmacological effects of THC resolve with time and with complete recovery, except where other complications have arisen.

-In cases of a THC overdose, most often, it is sufficient for the patient to sit or lay down in a calm and comfortable location, preferably with someone familiar to talk to.
+In cases of a THC overdose, most often, it is sufficient for the patient to sit or lie down in a calm and comfortable location, preferably with someone familiar to talk to.